Fong Yue Ting v. United States: Brewer's dissent

 Brewer made a key distinction between this case and previous cases such as Chae Chan Ping v.
 United States or Nishimura Ekiu v.
-United States: the United States Constitution applied only within the territory of the United States, and therefore its protections did not apply to aliens seeking admission, but they did apply to aliens who had been admitted.
-He also noted that the Geary Act was unprecedented in that it applied to Chinese who had already entered the United States and were present in the country for the long term, i.e., as resident aliens rather than temporary travelers.
+United States: the United States Constitution applied only within the territory of the United States and therefore its protections did not apply to aliens seeking admission, but they applied to aliens who had been admitted.
+He also noted that the Geary Act was unprecedented in that it applied to Chinese who had already entered the United States and were present in the country for the long term as resident aliens, rather than as temporary travelers.
 He argued that resident aliens deserved the full measure of constitutional protections.

 Field's dissent

-Stephen Johnson Field dissented from the plurality opinion, siding instead with the petitioners.
-Unlike the other judges, Field had historically placed more importance on protecting and upholding the rights of Chinese already in the United States, but was also more deferential to stronger restrictions on admission.
+Stephen Johnson Field dissented from the plurality opinion and sided instead with the petitioners.
+Unlike the other judges, Field had historically placed more importance on protecting and upholding the rights of Chinese already in the United States but was also more deferential to stronger restrictions on admission.
 In particular: